 The structure of a compiler is organized into multiple phases, each responsible for transforming source code step by step into machine code.

-[A.] At a high level, compilers are divided into
+[B.] At a high level, the phases of compilers are categorized into

 - This phase is language-dependent.